MACKENA05/Shopping-list/README.md

   ├── index.html      # HTML file for the app
   ├── style.css       # Stylesheet for the UI
   ├── script.js       # JavaScript for app functionality
-  └── download.jpeg   # Image file for cart icon (used in header)
+  └── icon.jpeg       # Image file for cart icon (used in header)
 ```

 ## License
 This project is open source and available under the MIT License.

+## Contact
+If you have any questions or suggestions, feel free to reach out:

+- Email: mackenamuthui@gmail.com
+- Phone: +254703886506